Welcome to our Top 5 Places to visit in Australia

 Now that the issue of domestic violence is on the national agenda, we recall that 41 years ago, Anne Summers lead the charge into an abandoned building in Sydney and co-founded Elsie, the first women’s refuge in Australia.

-When photographic artist Polixeni Papapetrou chooses her 5 favourite places to visit in Australia, they are not just travel destinations.
-The landscapes that have captured her imagination and love have also been transformed into her art.
+When photographic artist Polixeni Papapetrou chose her 5 favourite places to visit in Australia, they were not just travel destinations.
+They were landscapes that captured her imagination and inspired her to transform them into her art.
 Dramatically beautiful, they are insightful and unsettling works.

-Gillian Triggs, who just completed her term as President of the Australian Human Rights Commission, won enormous respect for her courage and fortitude in defence of human rights, despite being subjected to unprecedented attacks and pressure from government ministers and their representatives.
+Gillian Triggs, Chair of Justice Connect, won enormous respect for her courage and fortitude in defence of human rights in her previous position as President of the Australian Human Rights Commission.
+This despite being subjected to unprecedented attacks and pressure from government ministers and their representatives.

 Professor Triggs was catapulted into national headlines when she released a report on children in immigration detention.
 Tony Abbott, the then Prime Minister, Attorney-General George Brandis, and the then Immigration Minister Scott Morrison declared that the report was biased, that they had lost confidence in her and that she should resign.